danieljprice/phantom/docs/nci.rst

 Log in
 -------

-See also the :doc:`general instructions for how to log in/out and copy files to/from a remote cluster <clusters>`
+Please read the :doc:`general instructions for how to log in/out and copy files to/from a remote cluster <clusters>`
 ::

    ssh -Y USER@gadi.nci.org.au